Motorola Repair Cost UK 2026: Moto G, Edge & Razr Price Guide

 How long is the celltech guarantee on Motorola repairs?

-27 months on screens, batteries, cameras, speakers and buttons — more than double the 12 months most independents offer.
-Charging ports and USB-C connectors carry the 9-month tier; board-level and liquid-damage work carries 120 days.
+27 months on screens, batteries, cameras, speakers and buttons — well over twice the single year a typical independent puts on the same work.
+Charging ports and USB-C connectors carry the 9-month connector tier, and board-level and liquid-damage work carries 120 days.

 Can I send my Motorola Edge to celltech by post?

-Yes.
-Book at /repair/phone/motorola, post tracked and insured via Royal Mail Special Delivery, and we diagnose free, confirm the price, and return it the same way.
-You can be anywhere in the UK.
+Yes — that is the whole service.
+Book at /repair/phone/motorola, post it to us tracked and insured on Royal Mail Special Delivery, and we diagnose free, confirm the price before any work, and return it the same insured way.
+Wherever you are in the UK, the bench comes to you by post.